Gr3Fin/Python_projects/Quiz game/README.md

 # The quiz game

 > Connect to the Trivia database and get 10 random questions from random categories.
-> Share you score on Twitter.
+> Share your score on Twitter.
 ---

-Files structure:
+**Skills and Tools Covered:**
+- OOP
+- Data insert with selenium
+- Web scraping with selenium
+- tkinter
+- GUI
+- API
+---

+**Files structure:**
 * main.py - _quiz game file._
 * credentials.py - _provide necessary data for logging into Twitter account_
 * data.py - _get questions from Trivia._